GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 <br>

-## How much actual rainfall occurs in Seattle?
+## How much rainfall occurs in Seattle?

 We learned that rainy days (categorized as any amount of rain occurring in a day), is least likely during the summer in Seattle.
 In this section, we will look further to explore the trends in actual rainfall over years and months.